NoBugtechSolution/nobugtechsolution/README.md

-# Fekxs
+# NoBugtechSolution

-Welcome to Fekxs' GitHub repository!
+Welcome to NoBugtechSolution' GitHub repository!
 Dive into our tech enthusiast team's projects, showcasing our expertise in crafting websites, apps, and more.
 Explore our codebase and join us as we push the boundaries of innovation.
 Your journey into digital excellence starts here!

 ## About Us